Don’t have SSL yet for your website?

 Explained in simple terms, SSL secures a website by encrypting the data communication between the user’s browser and the website server.
 Until the middle of 2018, SSL was not a necessity unless your website was offering products or services for purchase or you were collecting other vital visitor information.

-But last summer, Google modified their search algorithms, starting to rank websites higher that are secured by SSL.
-In our very competitive Internet market, many website owners since have started using SSL just to get ahead of the competition in terms of SEO.
-In addition, website visitors using the Chrome browser will start seeing a pop-up with a message indicating that the website they are visiting is “not secure”.
+But during the summer of 2018, Google started modifying their search ranking algorithms, ranking websites higher that are secured by SSL.
+In our very competitive Internet market, many website owners since then have started using SSL just to get ahead of the competition in terms of SEO in addition to giving their visitors peace of mind when they see the “s” or secure padlock when visiting their website.
+Plus, website visitors using the Chrome browser for instance may actually see a pop-up with a message indicating that the website they are visiting is “not secure” if it does not have a validated SSL certificate installed, potentially deterring the visitor from going any further with visiting the website.

 What does this mean for you?
-Having SSL has been an “option” to rank higher in search results and a way to increase confidence with your visitors.
-Now it is becoming a “must-have” as otherwise the pop-ups can deter visitors by making them feel insecure about browsing your website.
+Having SSL has become a tool to rank higher in search results and a way to increase confidence with your website visitors.

 Don’t have SSL?
 Contact us.